mapsforge/mapsforge/docs/Getting-Started-Android-App.md

 The best way to get started building an Android app with mapsforge is by studying the Samples app, which gives a complete overview of the capabilities of the mapsforge library.

-Here, however, we go through a very basic example of an app that simply displays a map rendered from a mapfile in the build-in render style.
+Here, however, we go through a very basic example of an app that simply displays a map rendered from a mapfile in the built-in render style.

 # App Initialization

 Before you make any calls on the mapsforge library, you need to initialize the AndroidGraphicFactory.
 Behind the scenes, this initialization process gathers a bit of information on your device, such as the screen resolution, that allows mapsforge to automatically adapt the rendering for the device.
     AndroidGraphicFactory.createInstance(this.getApplication());
-It you forget this step, your app will crash.
+If you forget this step, your app will crash.
 You can place this code, like in the Samples app, in the Android Application class.
 This ensures it is created before any specific activity.
 But it can also be created in the onCreate() method in your activity.

 ## Create a MapView